 Bacalar is facing several threats like unsustainable development, over-tourism, and environmental factors.

-I wasn’t sure if I should write about Bacalar, but after seeing this place becoming more popular, I decided to tell you about how to visit Bacalar responsibly.
+I wasn’t sure if I should write about this place, but after seeing it become more popular, I decided to tell you about how to visit responsibly.

 - Don’t touch or tamper with estramatollitos in any way.

 - Don’t use sunscreen or any cosmetics before entering the lagoon.
 Same applies to bug repellent.
 Ideally shower before going in the water.